Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 The low number of `Incorrect` records is due to the difficulty in making a definitive 'no' answer.
 Records are far more likely to fall into 'plausible' category as accurately identifying incorrect data points, especially in the absence of critical information, is very hard to do.
 Verifiers are also reluctant to assign data to `Incorrect` through fear of discouraging newcomers.

 Records typically pass through one of two streams.
 The first stream is where the verifier trusts the originator of a dataset to be accurate.
-This dataset will then be assigned `Considered correct`.
+The dataset will then be assigned `Considered correct`.
 The second stream is where a verifier examines and assesses individual records one-by-one.
 This scenario is the only one whereby a record can reach `Correct`.
 There is no way to know whether a rejected record (`Plausible` or `Unable to verify`) was sourced from bulk-processing or individual examination.

 From examination of the ratio of `Considered correct` to `Plausible` and `Unable to verify` data, it seems that verifiers do not attempt to verify non-photographic data unless they have prior connection to the originator which they can use as a basis for assessment.
 As such, records marked as `Plausible`, `Unable to verify`, and `Incorrect` stem from the assessment of individual records.